-Definition: cryptographic hash function

-- A cryptographic hash function h is a hash function which additionally satisfies the following properties: - (1) h is a one-way function

-This property is also called (First) Pre-image resistance

-("Unbestimmbarkeit von Urbildern"):

-For essentially all pre-specified outputs y, it is computationally infeasible to find an x such that h(x) = y

-(2) $2^{nd}$ pre-image resistance ("Unbestimmbarkeit eines zweiten Urbildes"): given x it is computationally infeasible to find any second input x' with $x \neq x'$ such that h(x) = h(x')

-Note: This property is very important for digital signatures.

-(3) Collision resistance ("Kollissionsfreiheit"): it is computationally infeasible to find any pair (x, x') with $x \neq x'$ such that h(x) = h(x')

-(4) Random oracle property:

-It is computationally infeasible to distinguish h(m) from random n-bit value
+- Definition: A function H is called a cryptographic hash function if - 1.
+H is a one-way function Also called 1st pre-image resistance: For essentially all pre-specified outputs y, it is computationally infeasible to find an x such that H(x) = y - 2.
+2nd pre-image resistance: Given x it is computationally infeasible to find any second input x' with x ≠ x' such that H(x) = H(x') Note: This property is very important for digital signatures. - 3.
+Collision resistance: It is computationally infeasible to find any pair (x, x') with $x \neq x'$ such that H(x) = H(x') - 4.
+Random oracle property: It is computationally infeasible to distinguish H(m) from random n-bit value

-- Computational infeasibility - In a mathematical sense, the notion of computational infeasibility is directly related to complexity theory. - It means that no polynomial complexity algorithm for the given problem exists - However, cryptographic hash functions, which are actually used in practice, e.g. SHA-1 or MD5, are not directly based on such mathematical problems - Random output - The algorithm for calculating the hash value of a string is deterministic - However, the output of a cryptographic hash function should "look" random [Ferg03] - In particular, a cryptographic hash function should map two "similar" strings to completely uncorrelated outputs (similar in the sense of a small Hamming distance) [Cos06] - In particular, a cryptographic hash function should not be additive - If $x' = x \oplus \Delta$ , then H(x') should be different from H(x) $\oplus$ H( $\Delta$ )
+- Computational infeasibility - In a mathematical sense, the notion of computational infeasibility is directly related to complexity theory. - It means that no polynomial complexity algorithm for the given problem exists - However, cryptographic hash functions, which are actually used in practice, e.g. SHA-1 or SHA-3, are not directly based on such mathematical problems - Random output - The algorithm for calculating the hash value of a string is deterministic - However, the output of a cryptographic hash function should "look" random [Ferg03] - In particular, a cryptographic hash function should map two "similar" strings to completely uncorrelated outputs (similar in the sense of a small Hamming distance) [Cos06] - In particular, a cryptographic hash function should not be additive - If $x' = x \oplus \Delta$, then H(x') should be different from H(x) \oplus H(Δ)

-- □ In networking there are codes for error detection. - Cyclic redundacy checks (CRC) - CRC is commonly used in networking environments - CRC is based on binary polynomial division with Input / CRC divisor (divisor depends on CRC variant). - The remainder of the division is the resulting error detection code. - CRC is a fast compression function. - □ Why not use CRC? - CRC is not a cryptographic hash function - CRC does not provide 2nd pre-image resistance and collision resistance - CRC is additive - If $x' = x \oplus \Delta$ , then $CRC(x') = CRC(x) \oplus CRC(\Delta)$ - CRC is useful for protecting against noisy channels - But not against intentional manipulation
+- □ In networking there are codes for error detection. - Cyclic redundacy checks (CRC) - CRC is commonly used in networking environments - CRC is based on binary polynomial division with Input / CRC divisor (divisor depends on CRC variant). - The remainder of the division is the resulting error detection code. - CRC is a fast compression function. - □ Why not use CRC? - CRC is not a cryptographic hash function - CRC does not provide 2nd pre-image resistance and collision resistance - CRC is additive - If $x' = x \oplus \Delta$, then $CRC(x') = CRC(x) \oplus CRC(\Delta)$ - CRC is useful for protecting against noisy channels - But not against intentional manipulation